Each extractor from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.

 After saving the credentials, the extractor will automatically fetch the list of database tables accessible by the provided credentials.
 Select the tables you want to extract and click the Create button:

-The selected tables are configured.
-You can use the Run Extraction to load data from the server into Storage.
-You can also modify the configured tables by clicking on the appropriate row, or add new tables via the New Table button.
+You can modify the configured tables by clicking on the appropriate row, or add new tables via the New Table button.
 Each table may be also extracted individually, or it may be disabled so that it is not extracted when the entire configuration is run.
 Existing credentials can be changed using the Database Credentials link.

 If you want to modify table extraction setup, click on the corresponding row.
 You’ll get to the table detail view: